ComputerGeek5/HoneyComb/HELP.md

 docker run -d -p <YOUR_PORT>:80 ...
 ```

+Additionally, you can delete the docker container and image associated with it by running the uninstall.sh script.

 # Install in Linux
 Run the configure.sh with a shell of your choice script and then run main.py with the python command